joemoose/dungeoneers.d20/docs/play.md

 ## Safety

-It is important that everyone at the table, players and GM, feel safe exploring themes, characters, and storylines that might fall outside everyday topics of conversation.
+It is essential that everyone at the table, players and GM, feel safe exploring themes, characters, and storylines that might fall outside everyday topics of conversation.
 GMs and players should discuss what themes or topics will be in the game, will never be in the game, and might be in the game but only in passing.

 Everyone at the table should feel comfortable saying “pause” to take a break, “rewind” to revisit a previous situation or decision, and, most importantly, “stop” without fear of judgment if something in the conversation or game makes them uncomfortable.